Sapphires are a great choice

 Sapphires can be cut to any shape, but cutting an elongated cushion or oval sapphire most closely follows the shape of the sapphire rough.
 There's less waste and therefore, all other factors being equal, an elongated cushion or oval sapphire usually costs less.
 A round sapphire will cost more, since cutting the round wastes more of the sapphire rough.

-Apart from size, color is the most important factor for most people, and will also make a significant difference in price.
-Look for:
+Apart from size, color is the most important factor for most people, and has a significant price impact.

 While sapphire inclusions affect the sapphire's value, as long as they are moderate and your sapphire isn't very light in color or white, they won't affect the beauty of the gemstone.
 Therefore sapphire inclusions have a smaller impact on price.
-But if the inclusions are large and in an obvious place, then the price will decrease.
-Sometimes the inclusions aren't as visible from the top view but move your head to the side and they can be quite noticeable (like when your friends are looking at the ring!).
+But if the inclusions are large and obvious, the price can decrease

-The vast majority of sapphires, and in fact the majority of all gemstones, have been heated to bring out their color.
+The vast majority of all gemstones, including sapphires, have been heated to bring out their color.
 This treatment is permanent and goes all the way through the sapphire.
-So it will not wear off over time, and if you scratch or chip your sapphire and need to have it repaired, the sapphire will be the same color as before the repair.
+If you scratch or chip your sapphire and have it repaired, your sapphire will still be the same color.

 Unheated sapphires must have provenance and be reported.
 Beautiful rich colors, like the popular blue sapphires, are much more rare when not heat treated.
 So expect a significant premium for your desired color, the provenance and the report.